-B2B prospecting is always a challenge but there are some shortcuts to success.
-I’ve put together some tips for boosting your chances with some simple but effective improvements you can make to your cold outreach.
-From big-idea strategy to small-scale changes in the way you craft your messaging, use this list to up your B2B sales prospecting game today.
+Business-to-business sales is always a challenge but there are some shortcuts to success.
+I’ve put together some tips for boosting your chances with some simple but effective sales tactics and other improvements you can make to your cold outreach to decision-makers.
+From big-idea sales strategy to small-scale changes in the way you craft your messaging and approach potential customers, use this list to up your B2B sales prospecting game today.

 B2B prospecting is tough, but there are ways to make it easier

 Creating and cultivating cold sales leads is a tough task, as getting rejected and ignored are standard.
-Your hard work is often met with silence on the other end.
+Customer loyalty seems like a mirage and your target customers are hard to reach.
+When you do get through your hard work is often met with silence on the other end.
 Making progress along the conversion path takes time, patience and persistence.

 B2B customers are much more marketing-savvy than B2C customers, too.
 They know much of your marketing playbook and they are far less likely to respond to techniques that may work when dealing with the public.
 They want to be an audience of one and doing that at scale is a challenge.

-But B2B prospecting makes the wheels of business turn, no matter how hard it is.
-Without a skilled team using effective prospecting techniques, the sales pipeline will soon run dry and you know what happens after that.
+But B2B prospecting makes the wheels of business turn, no matter how hard it is, even for sales professionals.
+Without a skilled sales team, using effective prospecting techniques and a proven sales model, the sales pipeline will soon run dry and you know what happens after that.

-Fortunately, there are some strategies, guidelines and proven tricks that will boost your chances of success.
+Fortunately, there are some strategies, guidelines and proven tricks that will help you reach your sales goals.
 I’ve gathered some of the most important ones below.
-Use it to get more leads, move those leads faster along the conversion path and turn them into regular customers.
+Use them to get more quality leads, change those leads into potential buyers and focus on closing deals.

 What is B2B prospecting?